Last Updated on: 13th July 2023, 09:52 pm

-According to a study published in Veterinary Clinics of North America: Exotic Animal Practice, wild parrots do not bite when fighting each other.
-This suggests that biting as a form of attack is a response to external factors.
-It’s not due to any inherent aggressiveness in parrots.
+According to Veterinary Clinics of North America: Exotic Animal Practice, wild parrots don’t bite when fighting each other.
+This suggests that biting, as a form of attack, is a response to external factors.

 Do Some Parrots Bite More?

-Other parrot species like to bite too.
-However, they only do so when they are untrained and really bored.
-Pionus parrots, cockatiels, and some parakeet species are the least likely to bite when playing with humans.
+Other parrot species like to nip but only do so when untrained and bored.
+Pionus parrots, cockatiels, and some parakeet species are among the least likely to bite when playing with humans.

 Aggressive Parrot Body Language

-It’s important to differentiate between a playful and aggressive parrot.
-A playful parrot that bites and is treated as a hostile bird will lose trust in its owners.
-It will even grow to be aggressive because of the change in attitude from its humans.
+Differentiate between a playful and aggressive parrot.
+A playful parrot that bites and is treated as an aggressor may lose trust in its owner due to the sudden change in attitude toward them.

-This is usually done when a parrot is excited.
+This usually means that a parrot is excited.
 However, an angry or scared parrot will rock itself from side to side as a warning.
-This will be paired with crouching or ruffled feathers.
+If so, this will be paired with crouching and ruffled feathers.

-When parrots stand completely still, focused on one person, they are scared and trying to analyze the situation.
-Any rapid movement, loud noise, or wide gesture from you may scare the parrot.
-That will result in an attack.
+When parrots stand still, focused on one person, they’re scared and are assessing the situation.
+Any rapid movement, loud noise, or wild gesture may scare the parrot, resulting in defensive behavior.

 Rapid Change In Pupil Size

-Parrots are able to willingly change the size of their pupils.
-They often use this ability to send a warning.
+Parrots change the size of their pupils sometimes (but not always) to send a warning.

-Instead of using words, a frightened parrot will scream at you.
-This will let you know it doesn’t want you near.
+A frightened parrot will scream to tell you it doesn’t want you nearby.

-When annoyed, parrots will growl.
-It mostly sounds like a very soft purring, but if you hear it, it’s best to leave the parrot alone.
-If you push its buttons too much, it will get aggressive.
+When annoyed, parrots may growl.
+It mostly sounds like a soft purring, but if you hear it, leave the parrot alone until it calms down.

 Why Does My Parrot Lunge At Me?

-Lunging is a behavior parrots use to enter your space.
-The bird may suddenly extend its neck and reach for you with its beak.
-It may also try to rush you on foot.
-In general, lunging is a form of attack.
-This will ensure you don’t have time to:
+A parrot may suddenly extend its neck and reach for you with its beak.
+Alternatively, it might rush you on foot.
+Usually, lunging is a form of attack, but not always.

 Why Does My Parrot Attack Me?

-Biting is a defensive behavior ingrained into parrots.
-As such, most parrots will bite out of fear, not malice.
+Biting is a defensive behavior ingrained into parrots, so they’ll bite out of fear, not malice.

-Parrots can get scared very easily.
-Even you may appear threatening to the bird while it’s distressed.
-For example, you may reach out to hold a frightened parrot.
-Invading the bird’s personal space will be seen as a hostile move.
-This usually results in a bite.
+You may appear threatening to the parrot while it’s distressed.
+For example, you may reach out to hold a frightened parrot, and invading its space will be seen as a hostile move, resulting in a bite.